 - Cohesiveness.
 Your branding, page layout, and copy should all resonate with your audience's fears, dreams, and needs.

-Now that we know what to look for in an effective, high converting SaaS pricing page, let's explore more in action.
+Now that we know what to look for in an effective, high-converting SaaS pricing page, let's explore more in action.
 For more information on pricing best practices, check out our podcast on pricing and packaging.

 Dataguard's pricing page offers an interactive questionnaire to determine the package best for your organization and goals.
 The Dataguard pricing page also includes a benefit breakdown analysis, social proof, frequently asked questions, and many different CTAs to convert their audience.

-Adobe delivers a clean, simple pricing page for users with pricing plainly stated.
+Adobe delivers a clean, simple pricing page for users with pricing clearly stated.
 This is a very user-friendly pricing page and denotes which pricing plan they suggest through the 'best value' tag.

-Salesforce Pardo's pricing page includes concrete numbers (which users are looking for), and a 'Watch Demo' CTA at the bottom of each pricing tier.
+Salesforce Marketing Cloud’s pricing page includes concrete numbers (which users are looking for), and a 'Contact Us' CTA at the bottom of each pricing tier.
 They also speak in 'benefits' rather than 'features,' helping nurture prospects to convert and reinforce the value of their SaaS product(s).

-Intuit's Quickbooks pricing page is very unique--offering prospects three months at a 50% discount or one month free.
+Intuit's Quickbooks pricing page is unique—offering prospects three months at a 50% discount or one month free.
 This gives readers the ability to pick what works for them, in addition to the pricing tiers.

 We also like that they have the payment steps outlined on the top—selecting your plan, adding payroll, and checkout—to make sure that prospects don't experience fatigue before getting to checkout.

-Finally, Intuit uses great labeling options with 'Simple Start,' 'Plus,' 'Advanced,' and 'Self-employed' to easily attract the right audiences to the right packages.
+Finally, Intuit uses great labeling options with 'Simple Start,' ‘Essentials,’ 'Plus,' and 'Advanced,' to easily attract the right audiences to the right packages.
 All in all, this pricing page is a hit!

 Slack's pricing page is wonderfully simple.
 With 'top features' and the price explicitly detailed.
 This makes for a scalable, transparent SaaS pricing model that's allowed Slack to become a leading communication platform.